-5.12.3 Installed Capacity Supplier Outage Scheduling Requirements

-All Installed Capacity Suppliers, except for Control Area System Resources and Responsible Interface Parties, that intend to supply Unforced Capacity to the NYCA shall submit a confidential notification to the ISO of their proposed outage schedules in accordance with the ISO Procedures.
+5.12.3 Installed Capacity Supplier Outage Scheduling Requirements a confidential notification to the ISO of their proposed outage schedules in accordance with the ISO Procedures.
 Transmission Owners will be notified of these and subsequently revised outage schedules.
 Based upon a reliability assessment, if Operating Reserve deficiencies are projected to occur in certain weeks for the upcoming calendar year, the ISO will request voluntary rescheduling of outages.
 In the case of Generators actually supplying Unforced Capacity to the NYCA, if voluntary rescheduling is ineffective, the ISO will invoke forced rescheduling of their outages to ensure that projected Operating Reserves over the upcoming year are adequate.